inbo/fish-tracking/README.md

 * Purpose: Eel migration behaviour analysis in the Scheldt Estuary
 * Maintainer: Pieterjan Verhelst
-* Usage: Processing, explorative and analysis scripts for eel migration in the Scheldt Estuary
+* Usage: Processing, explorative and analysis scripts for eel migration in the Scheldt Estuary.
+Of specific interest to other users are:
+    - Tripletmethod
+    - Graph visualisation (more a visualisation as an analysis step)
+    - Swim speed
 * Link: https://github.com/PieterjanVerhelst/eel-scheldt-analysis